Scale-free behavioral cascades and effective leadership in schooling fish: Results

 To explore the effects of the presence of leadership in the avalanche behavior of schooling fish, we consider as the simplest modeling scenario a variation of the classic Vicsek model~\cite{vicsek1995} in which we introduce an effective leader.

-\subsection{Model definition}
+\subsubsection{Model definition}

 The Vicsek model~\cite{vicsek1995,Ginelli2016} is defined in terms of $N$ self-propelled particles (SPPs), characterized by a position $\vec{r}_i$ and a velocity $\vec{v}_i$ of constant modulus $v_0$, evolving in a two dimensional space, and thus being fully characterized by the heading angle $\theta_i$ defined by the velocity vector.
 Particles interact among them by trying to align their instantaneous velocity with the average velocity of the set of nearest neighbors inside a circular region of radius $R$ centered in the considered SPP.
 A noise source of strength $\eta$, representing physical or cognitive difficulties in gathering or processing local information, allows the formation of an ordered (\emph{flocking}) phase at low noise intensities, and of disordered (\emph{swarming}) states at high enough noise values.
-See Appendix~\ref{sec:vicsek-model-with} for further details and simulation conditions.
+See Methods for further details and simulation conditions.

-In the variation we study, see Appendix~\ref{sec:vicsek-model-with}, we consider that a given particle, say particle $1$, plays the role of an effective global leader with a long range influence over the rest of the SPPs.
-The velocity of the leader, $\vec{v}_1(t) = \vec{v}_L$ is not affected by the behavior of its neighbors, and therefore its heading could remain constant $\theta_1(t) = \theta_L$ over time.
+In the variation we study (see Methods) we consider that a given particle, say particle $1$, plays the role of an effective global leader with a long range influence over the rest of the SPPs.
+We notice that long-range interactions have already been considered in models of collective motion, as a mechanism to ensure a compact flock in the absence of periodic boundary conditions\cite{Zumaya.2018}.The velocity of the leader, $\vec{v}_1(t) = \vec{v}_L$ is not affected by the behavior of its neighbors, and therefore its heading could remain constant $\theta_1(t) = \theta_L$ over time.
 The other SPPs can, on the other hand, feel the orienting effect of their local neighborhood as well as that of the leader, independently of their relative distance.
 Therefore they take it into account when computing the average velocity of their neighbors, to which they try to align.